Strongly lensed candidates from the HSC transient survey: Conclusion

-In this work, we perform a lensed quasar search within the HSC transient survey through the time variability of lensed quasars.
-We first use \textit{i}-band difference images from the HSC transient survey to select out objects with the time-variability-based method in C19, based on their spatial extendedness in the difference image.
-We run \textsc{Chitah}, a lens search algorithm based on the image configuration, on the objects selected by the difference image.
-In the end, we visually inspect the objects that are both selected by the time-variability-based method and \textsc{Chitah} and grade them.
+In this work, we performed a lensed quasar search within the HSC transient survey through the time variability of lensed quasars.
+We first used \textit{i}-band difference images from the HSC transient survey to select objects with the variability-based method in C20 based on their spatial extent in the difference image.
+We ran \textsc{Chitah}, a lens search algorithm based on the image configuration, on the objects selected by the difference image.
+Finally, we visually inspected the objects that were both selected by the variability-based method and \textsc{Chitah} and graded them.
 We summarise the work as follows:

-\begin{enumerate} \item Among the 101,353 HSC variables, the time-variability-based method conservatively selects 83,657 HSC variables as potential lensed quasar candidates with loose criteria.
-Among the 83,657 HSC variables, \textsc{Chitah} further identifies 2,130 as lensed quasar candidates.
-The visual inspection picks out seven from the 2,130 lensed quasar candidates as final candidates.
-In addition to the seven final candidates, we serendipitously find one lensed galaxy candidate.
+\begin{enumerate} \item Among the 101,353 HSC variables, the variability-based method conservatively selected 83,657 HSC variables as potential lensed quasar candidates with loose criteria.
+Among the 83,657 HSC variables, \textsc{Chitah} further identified 2,130 as lensed quasar candidates.
+The visual inspection picked out seven from the 2,130 lensed quasar candidates as final candidates.
+In addition to the seven final candidates, we serendipitously found one lensed galaxy candidate.

-\item As a first application, we use the time-variability-based method from C19 in a conservative manner, so we can check the false-positive patterns it yields and also in order not to lose possible lensed quasars.
-Although C19 method is helpful in selecting potential lensed quasar candidates by picking out objects with larger spatial extendedness in the difference image, this work shows that our final candidates generally have spatial extendedness smaller than the false-positives, indicating that tightened criteria in the variability selection might not be an ideal means to improve the lens search efficiency in COSMOS.
+\item As a first application, we used the variability-based method from C20 in a conservative manner.
+Although C20 method is helpful in selecting potential lensed quasar candidates by picking out objects with a larger spatial extent in the difference image, this work shows that our final candidates generally have a smaller spatial extent than the false positives, indicating that tightened criteria in the variability selection might not be an ideal means to improve the lens search efficiency in COSMOS.

-\item Since using the time-variability-based method alone might not be efficient, \textsc{Chitah} is important as a further examination to remove the false-positives from the variability selection through object configurations, especially for discarding those point-like false-positives.
+\item Since using the variability-based method alone might not be efficient, \textsc{Chitah} is important as a further examination to remove the false positives from the variability selection through object configurations, especially for discarding those point-like false positives.